 But also due to the fact that, although predictable, classical traditionalism ensures a level of comfort and familiarity which automatically creates a sense of home and belonging.
 It is a style which is neither offensive for being bold and outspoken, or for being too plain and boring due to its elegant yet comforting nature.

 A simple way to add elements from Classic Traditionalism into a home is to add artworks which fit with traditional design imagery, such as nature.
-‘Goldfinch’ and ‘Birds of Autumn’ are examples of artworks which use birds, a subject matter very much associated with Classic Traditionalism, in a way which is true to classical artwork stylings but with a modern edge.
+‘Blue Tit Bird Illustration’ and ‘Red Robin’ are examples of artworks which use birds, a subject matter very much associated with Classic Traditionalism, in a way which is true to classical artwork stylings but with a modern edge.

 Combining Classic Traditionalism with Modernism is one of the easiest ways to revamp the design trend, with this expecting to be huge interior theme in the coming years.
 As we are spending more time at home, we are reverting back to interior styles that make us feel comfortable and relaxed, which is exactly what Classic Traditional does – it makes you feel at home.

 However, twists on the classic but introducing new, more modern elements can help people who are struggling to find harmony within their eclectic belonging.
 Plus, it allows bolder personality to be injected into traditional elements.

 Adding abstract artwork into a room with a Classical Traditionalism style is an easy way of bring a bit of modernism into the design, with artworks such as ‘Brush Strokes’ and ‘Amara’, adding colour and texture without being too dominant as to take away from traditional elements.